colabhd/thesisbr/docs/src/content/docs/guides/04-estilo.md

 ---
-title: Teste Guide
+title: Guia de estilo (padronização das contribuições)
 description: A guide in my new Starlight docs site.
-slug: 'contribuindo/contato'
+slug: 'contribuindo/estilo'
 sidebar:
-  order: 7
+  order: 4

 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.